 The studio portraits include a large number of striking images of women in Welsh national costume, a number of who are shown variously knitting and holding baskets or eggs.
-Many of the accoutrements, down to the knitting, appear to be the photographer’s props.
-There are also many portraits of couples, possibly newly weds, as well as families and other groups, individuals and pairings.
+Many of the accoutrements, down to the knitting, appear to be the photographer's props.
+There are also many portraits of couples, possibly newlyweds, as well as families and other groups, individuals and pairings.
 Local dignitaries and worthies are also represented, with portraits of mayors and especially ministers, singly and in clusters.
-An album, containing 840 numbered studio portraits, appears to have been intended as a stock book or catalogue, although unfortunately the accompanying lists are mostly incomplete.
+An album, containing 840 numbered studio portraits, appears to have been intended as a stock book or catalogue, although unfortunately the accompanying lists of names are mostly incomplete.

 The photographs of Cardigan offer a unique insight into the Victorian town.
 There are street scenes and views of buildings and places such as the gaol, mostly demolished in 1880, the town hall, and the brickworks, and images of events such as elections, the laying of chapel foundation stones, and of flood damage.
 There are also many al fresco group photographs, of cycling clubs, Sunday schools and volunteers.
 Further a-field there are views of scenic villages such as St Dogmaels and Cilgerran, as well as several gentry houses.
 At the limits of Mathias' range there are pictures of Marine Terrace at Aberystwyth, the Carmarthen velodrome and the Albert Memorial at Tenby Castle.

-Brought-in stock of this time includes cartes de visite of famous statesmen, both European and American, and views of notable resorts such as Llandrindod Wells.
+Bought-in stock of this time includes cartes de visite of famous statesmen, both European and American, and views of notable resorts such as Llandrindod Wells.

-The snapshots belonging to Lisle Mathias illustrate the adventures of Cardigan’s ‘bright young things’.
+The snapshots belonging to Lisle Mathias illustrate the adventures of Cardigan's 'bright young things'.
 These young people are shown sporting at the beach or posturing in groves, posed beside automobiles in the manner of Bonnie and Clyde, or holidaying on the Continent, where they visited Paris and attended bullfights.
-One of the cars was registered to an Elsie J. M. Daniel in 1924.
+One of the cars was registered to Elsie J. M. Daniel in 1924.

 The later material associated with T.T.
 Mathias includes correspondence concerning old photographs as well as photographic magazines and equipment catalogues, and collections of newspaper cuttings.
 There are also some picturesque nineteenth century studio portraits mounted for display, including some with calendars for 1948.
 These may have been made as gifts or for sale.